DarkRedOS/Resume_Tracking_System-Web_App/readme.txt

-A simple Resume Tracking android application which can sort resumes based on keywords
+A simple Resume Tracking web application which can sort resumes based on keywords.

+How to deploy:-)

 "Recruitment Management System"